aws-samples/aws-panorama-immersion-day/labs/4. EasyOCR GPU/README.md

 ## Conclusion

-By completing this Lab, you learned how to build basic AWS Panorama application step-by-step.
+By completing this Lab, you learned how to deploy a prebuilt OCR model to the Panorama device.
+This is an advanced example that you can use to detect and recognize text in an image.

+> **Note:** Before proceeding to the next lab, please select "Kernel" > "Shut Down Kernel" from the menu bar to shut down the Jupyter kernel for this notebook, and free up memory.